Join irreducible semigroups: Introduction

-A~{\ji} {\pvar} of the form~$\lpbr T\rpbr$ is said to be \textit{primitive} if it \textit{cannot} be obtained by applying the operators $S \mapsto S^\bullet$ and $S \mapsto S^\ba$ to a semigroup that generates a~{\ji} proper sub\-{\pvar} of~$\lpbr T\rpbr$.
+A~{\ji} {\pvar}~$\bV$ is \textit{primitive} if $\bV \neq \lpbr S^\bullet\rpbr$ and $\bV \neq \lpbr S^\ba\rpbr$ for any finite semigroup~$S$ that generates a~{\ji} proper sub\-{\pvar} of~$\bV$.
 Now we are only interested in knowing the primitive~{\ji} {\pvars} up to isomorphism and anti-isomorphism of members since the others can be obtained by applying the operators.
-Therefore when describing~{\ji} {\pvars} generated by semigroups of order up to five, it suffices to list, up to isomorphism and anti-isomorphism, only those that are primitive.

-See Section~\ref{sec: req sgps} for the presentations and multiplication tables of these semigroups.
-The only new example of semigroup that generates a primitive {\ji} {\pvar} is~$\elB$; all the other semigroups were previously known to be~{\ji}.
-Note that~$\elB$ is {\ji} but~$\el$ is not; see Subsection~\ref{sub: Ok}.
-We extend this example to an infinite family in Subsection~\ref{sub: Ok}.
+Therefore when describing~{\ji} {\pvars} generated by a semigroup of order up to five, it suffices to list, up to isomorphism and anti-isomorphism, only generators of those that are primitive; see Table~\ref{Tab: primitive ji}.
+Presentations and multiplication tables of these semigroups can be found in Section~\ref{sec: req sgps}.
+The only new example of a semigroup of order five that generates a primitive {\ji} {\pvar} is~$\elB$; all the other semigroups were previously known to be~{\ji}.
+Note that~$\elB$ is {\ji} but~$\el$ is not; see Subsection~\ref{sub: Ok}, where this example is extended to an infinite family of examples.

-The statement of the above result regarding semigroups of order up to five is straightforward, but its proof is not so; it requires advanced theory of sub\-{\pvars} of {\pvars} generated by small semigroups \cite{Lee04,Lee08,LL11,LL15,LV07,LZ15,Tis07,Tra94,ZL09}, advanced algebraic theory of finite semigroups~\cite{RS09}, and knowledge of bases of {\pids} for many {\pvars} of the form $\lpbr S_1 \rpbr \vee \lpbr S_2 \rpbr \vee \cdots \vee \lpbr S_k \rpbr$.
+The statement of the above result regarding semigroups of order up to five is straightforward, but its proof is not so; it requires knowledge of sub\-{\pvars} of {\pvars} generated by small semigroups \cite{Lee04,Lee08,LL11,LL15,LV07,LZ15,Tis07,Tra94,ZL09} and of bases of {\pids} for many {\pvars} of the form $\bigvee_{i=1}^k \lpbr S_i \rpbr$, and advanced algebraic theory of finite semigroups~\cite{RS09}.

-The following are all other~{\ji} semigroups known to us.
+The following are all other~{\ji} semigroups known to us, except for some well-known results on completely simple semigroups.